Stillbirth Poems - Going Home

 I even felt your soft caress

-as you held me to your breast.
+As you held me to your breast.

 On this morn, mourn not for me.